ublue-os/website/docs/blog/posts/bluefin-one-point-oh-rc.md

 # Bluefin is on its way to Beta

-After nearly two(!) years of prototyping and testing, [Bluefin](/images/bluefin) is on it's way to Beta!
+After nearly two(!) years of prototyping and testing, [Bluefin](/images/bluefin) is on its way to Beta!
 We're hoping to do the final release of the beta on November 1st, so we'd like to spend a some time testing the ISO.

 Bluefin is an interpretation of the Ubuntu spirit built with Fedora technology.
 It's a familiar(ish) Ubuntu desktop for Fedora Silverblue.
 It strives to cover these three use cases: